Incurred Cost Proposal Workbook

-ICAT generates each of these schedules, and automatically populates the contract cost data directly from ICAT and your QuickBooks® accounting system.
-In addition to the required schedules, ICAT also enables you to generate the additional supplemental schedules if requested.
+ICAT generates each of these schedules, and automatically populates the contract cost data directly from ICAT and your QuickBooks general ledger.
+In addition to the required schedules, ICAT also enables you to generate the additional supplemental schedules, if requested.

 - Schedule A: Summary of Claimed Indirect Expense Rates